 Risk management can vary from the use of simpler tools for less complex risks, to processes with a high degree of difficulty, involving mathematical modeling.

-A wrong choice of tool can negatively affect confidence in the risk management process.
-In short, the two most common mistakes in selection are:
+However, choosing the wrong tool can undermine confidence in the risk management process.
+In short, the two most common mistakes made during the selection process are:

 - Opting for a tool that is not capable of effectively analyzing, evaluating and defining the treatment of risk;